THINKLab2020/carekit-hyperprotect-lab/Lab_Documentation.md

 2. After the Github repo has been cloned to the local machine, go to the `carekit-hyperprotect-lab/ansible_setup` directory

 3. There are two ansible playbooks that can be run for bringing up the CareKit Backend SDK application.
-The first uses a HyperProtect Virtual Server, and DBaaS MongoDB instance.
-While the second option will configure the Backend SDK app on the local machine, uses localhost.
-Choose the next set of instructions accordingly.
+The first option uses a HyperProtect Virtual Server, and DBaaS MongoDB instance.
+While the second option will configure the Backend SDK app locally.

 ## IBM Hyper Protect Virtual Server Bootstrapping with Ansible